 Good news came to me after suffering through a test called a VNG – short for Videonystagmography.
 And yes, though worth it, it was horrible and I never want to take that again.
 This test gauges how well your eyes and ears work together to determine the level of balance function that remains in your vestibular system.
 Luckily for me, the result was in the normal range.
 Barely, but still considered normal.
 With this result, it means no serious surgeries would be recommended and my ENT was hopeful that we could combine conventional and alternative therapies to maintain my current level of functioning.
 My hope was and is, of course, to improve it.
 I was suddenly highly motivated and determined to find answers and a way to heal from this.

 My answers resulting in a slow and steady healing of Meniere’s disease have come about in many forms.
 I discovered early on that I had severe allergies that were triggering Meniere’s symptoms which is highly common among those of us with Meniere’s.
 I continued hearing about healthy clean eating from specialists I encountered.
 My chiropractor discovered a severe backwards curve in my neck and misalignment in my upper few vertebrae which we began adjustments to correct (this misalignment can aggravate the balance nerves and also interferes with sinus function).
-He also continued asking me about what I was eating these days and talked about the idea of clean eating.
+After about 6 months of be-weekly adjustments, I started to notice improvements in my symptoms and they kept getting better.
+My chiropractor also continued asking me about what I was eating these days and talked about the idea of clean eating.
 I just wasn’t ready for it.
 My allergist had many times talked about the importance of probiotics and hinted at the possibility of food sensitivities and urged me to do a food elimination challenge.
 Again, I wasn’t ready for it.
 The acupuncturist that I enlisted for help with my sinuses gave me a handout regarding foods that cleanse the body and were aimed at healing my particular symptoms.
 I wasn’t ready for it.
 I had one foot in the door of a conventional mindset wanting a drug to solve my problems and one foot in the alternative therapies mindset which almost always includes dietary modifications relevant to your own personal needs.
 At that time I was taking three different prescriptions for my allergies which still weren’t solving the issue and taking one additional prescription specifically for Meniere’s disease.
 I simply couldn’t fathom the fact that what I was eating, just might be what was causing new allergies to develop and exacerbating existing issues.
 I sought out the help of a naturopathic doctor during this time and also experimented with a number of other natural therapies.
 I was finally convinced that I need to try modifying what I ate after my visit with the naturopathic doctor.
 The ND, like my allergist, agreed that I REALLY needed to try an elimination diet for a month to see if there were any obvious food allergies and she put me on a mild cleanse with the addition of probiotics.
 I agreed to try it.
 Just for one month.

 That month seemed unending.
 It was a serious hard core elimination.
 No gluten.
 No dairy.
 No alcohol.
 No nuts.
 No eggs.
 No soy.
 No beef.
 No pork.
 Limited fruits.
 Limited sugars.
 Seriously… what on God’s green earth was I supposed to eat?!?!?
 Oh riiiiight.
 Greens.
 Lots of veggies (whine….
 But I HATE veggies!!!).
 Lots of poultry and fish or other non-beef/pork meats.
 Good thing my husband is a hunter so I did have some venison in the freezer for variation.
 At least non-gluten grains were also on the okay list of things to eat.
 I must admit, the first week was the hardest.
 I had severe cravings for dairy and sugary things.
 I really wanted my nightly glass of wine.
 All in all, I made it.
 After a full month of eating this way, I had detoxed my body of many cravings, and readjusted my sweet tooth and ultimately, was feeling really pretty darn good.
 I didn’t have any brain fog, the ringing in my ears had subsided to barely noticeable, I felt much thinner though I hadn’t really lost much weight, and most importantly I wasn’t dizzy.
 I had been mildly dizzy or off balance nearly every day for the past year so this alone had convinced me that maybe, just maybe there was something to this eating healthier thing.